sjytien/sentence_transformer/README.md

 I chose to work with BERT because its transformer architecture is well-suited for natural language processing tasks.
 My goal was to classify sentences as correct or incorrect by leveraging the contextual understanding capabilities of these models.
 Along the way, I explored different strategies, from training models from scratch to leveraging transfer learning, to find the most effective approach for this classification problem.

+**Files Description**

+Go to Demo.ipynb to see demonstration of model making sentence predictions, confidence scores, etc..
+Note that the final accuracy will be higher than tested because the final test involves giving the model exactly one correct sentence and one incorrect sentence.
+In cases where the model predicts both sentence as either correct or incorrect, it can use confidence scores to make a better judgement.

 **Process**

 Initial Approach: Training BERT from Scratch